Vyacheslav Kim

-Vyacheslav Kim (born June 12, 1969, in Almaty, Kazakhstan) is an economist, financier, public figure, cofounder, shareholder and chairman of the Board of Directors at Kaspi.kz, President of the Kazakhstan National Taekwondo Federation.
+Vyacheslav Kim (born June 12, 1969) is a Kazakhstani economist, financier, cofounder, shareholder and chairman of the Board of Directors at Kaspi.kz and President of the Kazakhstan National Taekwondo Federation.

-Vyacheslav Kim is one of the top-ten most influential and richest businessmen of Kazakhstan.
+As of 2024, Kim is the wealthiest person in Kazakhstan.

 Education

-A graduate of the Republican Physics and Mathematics School (1996).
-Graduated from the Abai Kazakh National Pedagogical University with a degree of Financial Economist (1998), Russian-Kazakh Modern Humanitarian University with a degree of Financier (2002).
+In 1996, Kim graduated from the Republican Physics and Mathematics School.
+He graduated from the Abai Kazakh National Pedagogical University with a degree in Financial Economics in 1998 and from the Russian-Kazakh Modern Humanitarian University with a degree in Finance in 2002.

-1987–1989 – military service in the USSR Armed Forces.